-The main source of information for this distribution of land in Ukraine is statistical reporting form No. 6-zem.
+The main source of information for this distribution of land in Ukraine is statistical reporting form No. 16-zem (previously it was 6-zem).
 Definitions of land-use categories adopted in the national statistical practice [2] and their alignment with those proposed in the methodology [1] are presented in Table 6.1.